BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 @link:[This section](https://github.com/BlueBrain/nexus/blob/master/delta/app/src/main/resources/app.conf#L58){ open=new } of the configuration defines the cassandra specific configuration (username, password, contact points, etc).

 Before running Nexus Delta, the keyspace defined on the configuration `app.database.cassandra.keyspace` must be present along with the expected tables.
 However, one can let Nexus Delta automatically create keyspaces and tables using the following configuration parameters: `app.database.cassandra.keyspace-autocreate=true` and `app.database.cassandra.tables-autocreate=true`.

+@@@ note { title=Warning }

+Auto creation of the keyspace and tables is included as a development convenience and should never be used in production.
+Cassandra does not handle concurrent schema migrations well and if every Akka node tries to create the schema at the same time you’ll get column id mismatch errors in Cassandra.

+@@@

 There are many other configuration parameters to customize the behaviour of the cassandra driver (timeouts, intervals, etc).
 These can be be found in the @link:[application-cassandra.conf](https://github.com/BlueBrain/nexus/blob/master/delta/app/src/main/resources/application-cassandra.conf){ open=new } file.
 One of the most relevant among these settings is: `akka.persistence.cassandra.events-by-tag.first-time-bucket`.
 Its value must be the date-time of the first event stored in Nexus Delta in the format YYYYMMDDTHH:MM.